 - Other Out-of-Pocket Expenses: This can include transportation costs to medical appointments, home care services, and any other expenses directly related to your injury.
 For example, if you need to hire someone to help with household chores while you recover, these costs may be included in your claim.

-Our car accident lawyers specialize in handling the complexities of Florida’s no-fault insurance system and are experienced in dealing with insurance companies that may attempt to minimize your payout.
-We work tirelessly to ensure that all medical expenses are covered and that you receive full compensation for any additional damages, including those beyond what PIP and MedPay cover.
+Did You Know?
+Our car accident lawyers handle the complexities of Florida’s no-fault insurance system and are experienced in dealing with insurance companies attempting to minimize your payout.
+We work tirelessly to ensure all medical expenses are covered and you receive full compensation for any additional damages, including those beyond what PIP and MedPay cover.
 Our knowledge of the local insurance landscape allows us to effectively advocate for our clients and secure the best possible outcomes.

 - Traumatic brain injuries